kevinknights29/Web_Design_Guidelines/README.md

     - Put whitespace between your elements.
     - Put whitespace between your group of elements.
     - Put whitespace between your website sections.
-    - Don't exagerate with whitespace.
+    - Don't exaggerate with whitespace.

 2. Define hierarchy